Japan's 'Suganomics' will target quick wins, not grand visions

-TOKYO (REUTERS) - Japan's new prime minister will pursue economic structural reforms through a mixed bag of policies that target specific industries, rather than a grand strategy to reshape society and boost long-term growth.
+TOKYO • Japan's new Prime Minister will pursue economic structural reforms through a mixed bag of policies that target specific industries, rather than a grand strategy to reshape society and boost long-term growth.

 Armed with a strong grip on Japan's bureaucracy, Mr Yoshihide Suga knows which levers to pull to get results, say government and ruling party officials who know him or have worked with him.